-Halo: Combat Evolved originally was considered a demanding game when it was released for the PC.
+Halo: Combat Evolved originally was considered a very demanding game when it was released for the PC.
 This was due to the Xbox having a Pentium III running at 733 MHz with 64MB of memory.
 In 2003 many older machines did not have this much memory or a fast enough processor.
+The new Penium IV however was much more powerful and it had the new AGP 8x slot which allowed for better graphics.

 Halo included a timedemo with a command line argument.
 This allowed reviewers to compare video cards and it managed to create enough competition that eventually the game became playable even with 1920×1080 panels.